Three Combinatorial Algorithms for the Cave Polynomial of a Polymatroid: Introduction

 \subsection{The arbitrary case}

 Brion showed that any multiplicity-free variety $X_\sP$ has a flat degeneration to a variety $Y_\sP$ \cite{Brion}.
-In \cite[Definition 2.4]{CRMS} we call this the polymatroidal multiprojective variety of $\sP$.
-For any polymatroid $\sP$, we can define its dual polymatroidal ideal $J_\sP$, and then $Y_\sP = V(J_\sP)$.
+As in \cite[Definition 2.7]{CRMS}, for any polymatroid $\sP$, we can define its dual polymatroidal ideal $J_\sP$, and then $Y_\sP = V(J_\sP)$.
 The generic initial ideal $J$ used in the proof that the stalactite coefficients are equal to the Hilbert coefficients coincides with $J_\sP$, so this is true in the arbitrary case as well.
 It is known that the cave polynomial of a polymatroid is related to the Snapper polynomial of a polymatroid (see \autoref{rk:Snapp}).
 Eur and Larson gave the following formula for the Snapper polynomial in \cite[Proposition 2.8]{EL23}:

-This shows that the Box polynomial is equal to the cave polynomial in the arbitrary case.
-The flat degeneration of $X_\sP$ to $Y_\sP$ also means that we can use $Y_\sP$ to compute the Hilbert polynomial, so the fact that the Hilbert coefficients are given by a M\"obius function is still true in the arbitrary case. \\
+This shows that the box polynomial is equal to the cave polynomial in the arbitrary case.
+The flat degeneration of $X_\sP$ to $Y_\sP$ also means that we can use $Y_\sP$ to compute the Hilbert polynomial, so the fact that the Hilbert coefficients are given by a M\"obius function is still true in the arbitrary case.